 - Humanity extracts more resources than can be sustainably generated

-- More pollution is released than what the planet ecosystems are able to absorb
+- More pollution is released than what the planet's ecosystems are able to absorb

 - The ecosystems are being destroyed at a faster rate than they are regenerated

-Although it is common to consider sustainability while focusing only on ecological issues, it is very unlikely to be an effective approach to achieve the sustainable transition.
-We are not only facing an aggravating critical ecological situation, we are also facing major socio-economic and political issues: a growing human population, extreme poverty and famines, rising inequalities, increasing financial debts, out of control inflation, geopolitical tensions and an increasingly polarized population.
+Although it is common to consider sustainability while focusing only on ecological issues, it is very unlikely to be an effective approach to achieving a sustainable transition.
+We are not only facing an aggravating critical ecological situation, but we are also facing major socio-economic and political issues: a growing human population, extreme poverty and famines, rising inequalities, increasing financial debts, out-of-control inflation, geopolitical tensions and an increasingly polarized population.
 What we are dealing with is not just climate change or an ecological emergency, but a multifactorial systemic and global crisis of sustainability.
 All these issues are not separated from one another but interrelated.
 Unfortunately, we haven’t yet reached the collective level of awareness needed to properly define the problem which is hindering our ability to conceive of realistic solutions.
-If “a problem well stated is a problem half solved” as per Charles Kettering quotes, a problem unproperly stated is a problem that we can’t even start solving.
+If “a problem well stated is a problem half solved” as Charles Kettering quotes, a problem unproperly stated is a problem that we can’t even start solving.

 To resolve a systemic and global crisis of sustainability, it is key to identify and treat its underlying causes.
 It is undeniable that whether they are socio-economic or ecological, all the factors of unsustainability share one common denominator: they are all the result of certain human behavior patterns.

-And it is not difficult to guess what foster them.
+And it is not difficult to guess what fosters them.
 Our global economy built on the pursuit of the American dream is materialist, consumerist and productivist.
-It is based on ruthless competition for short term profits, unlimited accumulation of capital and growth.
-On a finite planet, such economic system can only lead to the overexploitation and destruction of the ecosystems.
-What we are experiencing is a predictable overshoot of our planetary limits: a global scale tragedy of the commons in which the earth vital resources are being overconsumed in order to feed self-perpetuating rivalries for power, wealth and status.
+It is based on ruthless competition for short-term profits, unlimited accumulation of capital and growth.
+On a finite planet, such an economic system can only lead to the overexploitation and destruction of the ecosystems.
+What we are experiencing is a predictable overshoot of our planetary limits: a global scale tragedy of the commons in which the earth's vital resources are being overconsumed in order to feed self-perpetuating rivalries for power, wealth and status.
 The global and systemic problem we are facing is not technological or technical but human and created by carelessness, ignorance and greed.

-Before we can do anything, we might need to collectively acknowledged that we have kept ourselves entertained and distracted away from an impending global crisis of sustainability.
-As long as we unconsciously chose to keep ourselves and one another in a state of denial, escapism and apathy, we will continue on our path towards planetary disaster.
-Undeniably, facing this situation will require a certain level of mental and emotional maturity ad it challenges our beliefs and certainties.
-And to encourage ourselves it is important to remind that feeling temporarily feeling distress and overwhelmed is part of the process, before we can grasp the grasp the magnitude of the problem and set ourselves in the conditions needed to move toward the solution.
+Before we can do anything, we might need to collectively acknowledge that we have kept ourselves entertained and distracted away from an impending global crisis of sustainability.
+As long as we unconsciously choose to keep ourselves and one another in a state of denial, escapism and apathy, we will continue on our path towards planetary disaster.
+Undeniably, facing this situation will require a certain level of mental and emotional maturity and it challenges our beliefs and certainties.
+To encourage ourselves it is important to remind ourselves that feeling temporarily distressed and overwhelmed is part of the process, before we can grasp the grasp the magnitude of the problem and set ourselves in the conditions needed to move toward the solution.

-As much as all of this this might seem very depressing and overwhelming, we would be lying to ourselves if we were saying that we are facing is a problem without solution.
-We would be also quiet blind not to see the opportunity within the challenge.
+As much as all of this might seem very depressing and overwhelming, we would be lying to ourselves if we were saying that we are facing a problem without a solution.
+We would be also quite blind not to see the opportunity within the challenge.
 In fact, addressing the underlying cause of the crisis of sustainability implies profound changes and therefore an opportunity to reinvent ourselves and our society for the better.